GaloisInc/crucible/doc/tutorial/tutorial.md

 of its scalar parameters.

 The `let` statement then constructs a new term corresponding to the assertion of equality between two existing terms.
-The `prove` command can verify the validity of such an assertion.
+The `prove_print` command can verify the validity of such an assertion, and print out the results of verification.
 The `abc` parameter indicates what theorem prover to use.

+If the `saw` executable is in your PATH, you can run the script above with

+    # saw ffs_llvm.saw

 Cross-Language Proofs
 ---------------------